-A graduate student who has passed away after making significant progress toward the degree and had a strong likelihood of completing the degree may be awarded that degree posthumously on the recommendation of the faculty of the concerned college.
-The student's advisory committee should recommend awarding of the degree to the department chair, who will then send the recommendation to the college dean, who will forward it to the dean of the Graduate School.
-The dean of the Graduate School will forward this request to the Office of the Registrar, where it will be processed.
-The diploma will be mailed to the requesting relative of the decedent.
-Posthumous degrees are not awarded during commencement ceremonies.
+A graduate student who has passed away may be awarded a degree posthumously on the recommendation of the Dean of the Graduate School and the student's advisory committee.
+The student's advisory committee should recommend awarding of the degree by contacting the Dean of the Graduate School.
+The Dean of the Graduate School will forward the request to the Office of the Registrar, where it will be processed.
+The degree will be given to the family of the student, and the student will be recognized as an alumnus of Clemson University.
+Posthumous doctoral degrees may be recognized during doctoral commencements.